 This is the major key to keeping those locks healthy enough for any style.

 Natural hair clip-ins are the perfect hair accessory for a quick style that looks like you sat in the salon.
 Add the length you always wanted or get somebody out of that Afro.
-Clip-ins are great for one night or through the week till your next wash.
+Clip-in hair extensions are great for one night or through the week till your next wash.
 You’ll want to find hair that is durable enough for multiple uses.

 Now the key to clip-in, and all extensions really, is concealing them.
 Ain’t nothin’ glamorous about tracks showing.
 And part of this is embracing that less is more.
 Too many clip-ins in your hair will inevitably be hard to hide.